8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 81 percent recovery.

-Both 1 mile walks.
+Both 1-mile walks.

 I did the full run of movements from the 10th.

 I started feeling more severe muscle soreness in my calves and hips.
-I decided to reduce the number of hip rotations and calf raises.
+I reduced the number of hip rotations (8 instead of 10) and calf raises (10 instead of 15).
 My goal is to try and be able to do all the things each day.

 ## Friday, August 11, 2023

 95 percent recovery.

-I only did the morning 1 mile walk because Becca and I need to head to a float tank session right after work.
+I only did the morning 1-mile walk because Becca and I need to head to a float tank session right after work.
 There was walking involved, but it wasn’t tracked.

-I did the shower routine from the previous day, and the throughout the day routine less the hip rotations.
+I did the shower routine from the previous day and the throughout-the-day routine, less the hip rotations.

 ## Thursday, August 10, 2023

-I think the way I’ll handle things is that if my recovery is less or equal 50 percent, I’ll take a rest day.
-If my recovery score is greater than 50 percent, I’ll do whatever is in the Reminders app for that day.
+I think the way I’ll handle things is that if my recovery is less or equal to 50 percent, I’ll take a rest day.
+If my recovery score exceeds 50 percent, I’ll do whatever is in the Reminders app for that day.

-In the shower I did 5 one-legged slow hip rotations; both sides.
-Everything else was the same from the previous day.
+In the shower, I did 5 one-legged slow hip rotations; on both sides.
+Everything else was the same as the previous day.

-I did both 1 mile walks at a speed less than 3 miles per hour.
+I did both 1-mile walks at less than 3 miles per hour.

-Shower routine:
+**Shower routine:**

 1. 5 standing hip rotations, exceedingly slow; both sides.
-2. 20 hip lifts; both sides.
+2. 20 hip lifts; on both sides.
-3. 10 wall presses; both sides.
+3. 10 wall presses; on both sides.
 4. 30 toe abductions; seated.
 5. Foot massage, traction, and toe torsion.
-6. 2 minutes assisted toe and ankle extensions; both sides.
+6. 2 minutes assisted toe and ankle extensions; on both sides.
-7. 2 minutes assisted toe and ankle dorsiflexions; both sides.
+7. 2 minutes assisted toe and ankle dorsiflexions; on both sides.
-8. 10 rounds of vagal nerve stimulation breath work; 4 count inhale, chin lock and 4 count hold, 8 count exhale (after releasing chin lock).
+8. 10 rounds of vagal nerve stimulation breath work; 4-count inhale, chin lock and 4-count hold, 8-count exhale (after releasing chin lock).
 9. 10 rounds of 10 pelvic floor contractions.

-When possible, I did the following throughout the workday:
+**When possible, I did the following throughout the workday:**

-1. Rock back breathing (5 count), 10 cat-cows, and upward-facing dog; once.
+1. Rock back breathing (5-count), 10 cat-cows, and upward-facing dog; once.
-2. 10 cat-cows, and upward-facing dog; twice.
+2. 10 cat-cows and upward-facing dog; twice.
 3. Wall breathing; 10 breaths.
 (Usually right after number 1.)
 4. 15 single-leg calf raises; both sides, 3 times.
-5. Pectoral corner stretch; 10 breaths.
+5. Pectoral corner stretches; 10 breaths.
 (Usually right after number 4.)
 6. Single arm wall press, hand down.
 (Usually right after number 5.)
-7. Couch quad stretch; 10 breaths, both sides, 3 times.
+7. Couch quad stretches; 10 breaths, both sides, 3 times.
 (Usually after number 6.)
-8. 10 one-legged hip rotations; both sides, 2 times.
+8. 8 one-legged hip rotations; both sides, 2 times.

 ## Wednesday, August 9, 2023

 Didn’t have a good recovery after Monday and Tuesday.
 My ankle muscles (not my calves) were very annoyed.
 My left hamstring is awake now; also not happy about it.

-I decided I’d cut back on the reps moving forward, and would take the day to focus on active recovery stuff.
+I decided I’d cut back on the reps moving forward and would take the day to focus on active recovery stuff.

-In the shower I did a regular one-legged slouch; 10 reps, both sides.
-The hip lifts and everything else was the same from the previous day.
+I did a regular one-legged slouch in the shower, 10 reps on both sides.
+The hip lifts and everything else were the same as the previous day.

-I did both 1 mile walks, and breathing meditation.
+I did both 1-mile walks and breathing meditation.

 I also started paying close attention to the way I was standing.

-I’ve been standing at work since the late 90s while working retail and the early-aughts while at a desk.
-So, I haven’t really paid much attention.
+I’ve been standing at work since the late 90s while working retail and the early-aughts at a desk.
+So, I haven’t paid much attention.

 I think my body has developed some anti-patterns and unhealthy compensations.
 I have also developed some interesting habits.

 The first one I realized was that I tend to favor standing on my right leg when I stand on one leg throughout the day.
-I also tend to lock my left knee when standing on both feet; my right tends to be me relaxed.
+I also lock my left knee when standing on both feet; my right tends to be relaxed.

-I started experimenting with not locking my knee, and standing on my left leg when shifting to one leg.
+I started experimenting with not locking my knee and standing on my left leg when shifting to one leg.

-By the end of the day the bottom of my left mid-foot was pissed.
+By the end of the day, the bottom of my left mid-foot was pissed.

 ## Tuesday, August 8, 2023

 Same shower routine as the day before.

 One modification to the exercises throughout the day.
-During 2 of the rounds I did 10 standing hip rotations, both sides; I plan to do these on Tuesdays, Thursdays, and Fridays.
-(Really trying to wake up my left ass cheek, and strengthen the right.)
+During 2 of the rounds, I did 10 standing hip rotations on both sides; I plan to do these on Tuesdays, Thursdays, and Fridays.
+(Really trying to wake up my left ass cheek and strengthen the right.)

-I decided to add an evening 1 mile lap to my days.
-That brings me up to 2 miles per day, with a longer bit on the weekend for grocery run.
+I decided to add an evening 1-mile lap to my days.
+That brings me up to 2 miles daily, with a longer bit for a grocery run on the weekend.

 ## Monday, August 7, 2023

-Shower routine:
+**Shower routine:**

 1. 5 standing hip rotations, exceedingly slow; both sides.
-2. 20 hip lifts; both sides.
+2. 20 hip lifts; on both sides.
-3. 10 wall presses; both sides.
+3. 10 wall presses; on both sides.
 4. 30 toe abductions; seated.
 5. Foot massage, traction, and toe torsion.
-6. 2 minutes assisted toe and ankle extensions; both sides.
+6. 2 minutes assisted toe and ankle extensions; on both sides.
-7. 2 minutes assisted toe and ankle dorsiflexions; both sides.
+7. 2 minutes assisted toe and ankle dorsiflexions; on both sides.
-8. 10 rounds of vagal nerve stimulation breath work; 4 count inhale, chin lock and 4 count hold, 8 count exhale (after releasing chin lock).
+8. 10 rounds of vagal nerve stimulation breath work; 4-count inhale, chin lock and 4-count hold, 8-count exhale (after releasing chin lock).
 9. 10 rounds of 10 pelvic floor contractions.

-When possible, I did the following throughout the workday:
+**When possible, I did the following throughout the workday:**

-1. Rock back breathing (5 count), 10 cat-cows, and upward-facing dog; once.
+1. Rock back breathing (5-count), 10 cat-cows, and upward-facing dog; once.
-2. 10 cat-cows, and upward-facing dog; twice.
+2. 10 cat-cows and upward-facing dog; twice.
 3. Wall breathing; 10 breaths.
 (Usually right after number 1.)
 4. 15 single-leg calf raises; both sides, 3 times.
-5. Pectoral corner stretch; 10 breaths.
+5. Pectoral corner stretches; 10 breaths.
 (Usually right after number 4.)
 6. Single arm wall press, hand down.
 (Usually right after number 5.)
-7. Couch quad stretch; 10 breaths, both sides, 3 times.
+7. Couch quad stretches; 10 breaths, both sides, 3 times.
 (Usually after number 6.)

-This gives me the ability to create 3 pretty solid rounds, starting the cat-cow and with the couch quad stretch.
+This allows me to create 3 pretty solid rounds, starting with the cat-cow and couch quad stretch.
 And I just do three rounds to two per day.

 I’ve decided to try and do the week 1 day 1 warmup from the MovNat Fundamentals course on Mondays.
 It went pretty well.